jeffscyberjournal/CTFbin/Skynet.md

 |   date: 2026-04-29T18:41:24
 |_  start_date: N/A
 ```
-Shortlist of SMB shares available
+Shortlist of SMB shares available.
+Does provide a useful name milesdyson and anonymous for shares.

 ```
 root@ip-10-144-94-86:~# smbclient -L //10.144.136.168